zeph-yr/JDFixer/README.md

 - **Not compatible with NjsFixer and LevelTweaks** Using with these mods may result in conflicts and unexpected behavior.
 - Requires BSIPA, BSML and BS_Utils

+**v2.1.0 is not compatible with settings files from previous versions:**
+Please allow the mod to generate a new JDFixer.json and re-enter your settings in-game.
+If you are knowledgeable, you can copy the relevant data from the old .json to the new one.
+Just make sure you do it correctly.

 ## Understanding Preferences Behavior
 Suppose your Preferences contain these NJS-JD pairs: 22-18, 21-16, 18-15.